-White Ohio policeman kills black boy, 13, armed with BB gun
+White Ohio policeman kills black teen armed with BB gun

 A short time later officers found three males, including King, matching the descriptions of the suspects, police said.
 While attempting to question them, King and another male fled into an alley.

-Police followed and Mason shot King after he pulled what appeared to be the handgun from his waistband, police said.
+Police followed and Mason shot King after he pulled what appeared to be a handgun from his waistband, police said.
 King was transported to the Nationwide Children's Hospital, where he was pronounced dead.

 The second male who ran into the alley was interviewed by police and released.
 Additional suspects were being sought.